xiyuanzhou/team-03-04/README.md

     ```
 > FXML files -> Controller java class -> doing action

-* Controller doing action by generate new java class for only doing button or textfield action 🔹
+* Controller doing action by generate new java class for only doing button or textfield action 🔴
-    - What the teams does was have two java class by doing control the action ${\color{lightblue}SceneChangeUtils.java}$ and ${\color{lightblue}DatabaseUtils.java}$.
+    - What the teams does was have two java class by doing control the action ${\color{blue}SceneChangeUtils.java}$ and ${\color{blue}DatabaseUtils.java}$.
-        - ${\color{lightblue}SceneChangeUtils.java}$ only control the pages that not relate to the Datebase.
+        - ${\color{blue}SceneChangeUtils.java}$ only control the pages that not relate to the Datebase.
-        - {\color{lightblue}DatabaseUtils.java}$ only control the pages or buttons that relate/or need access to the Database
+        - {\color{blue}DatabaseUtils.java}$ only control the pages or buttons that relate/or need access to the Database
         > Actually, using either one it doesn't matter, it just better orgization.
-    - Please check out this two Utils java class their job only do action -> jump to different window page or edit/delete/updated information from the pages shown. ${\color{lightblue}(controller.java(information/input)-> Call function -> Utils.java -> doing action/updated/delete... -> NewPageWindows)}$
+    - Please check out this two Utils java class their job only do action -> jump to different window page or edit/delete/updated information from the pages shown. ${\color{blue}(controller.java(information/input)-> Call function -> Utils.java -> doing action/updated/delete... -> NewPageWindows)}$

-* Getting information from User/UI pages 🔹
+* Getting information from User/UI pages 🔴
     - Assume I have a TextField ${\color{red}fx:id=tf-coursename}$
     ```java
         /**